Aaron-terg/poo_project/Projet/src_advanced/README.md

 - Your objective is to send your ships on the other planets and more especially on the other player's planet.
 You gain a planet when you destroy all the ships on it.

-- If one of your planet is in danger, think about recharging them with ship by sharing the ship of an other planet of yours.
+- If one of your planet is in danger, think about recharging them with ship by sharing the ships of one of your other planets.

-- When an enemy  ship enter your planet this planet will lose  as many spaceship as the attack  power of the spaceship.
+- When an enemy  ship enter in your planet, this planet will lose as many spaceship as the attack  power of the spaceship.
 Despite the fact an ally spaceship only increments by one the reserve.

 - You win when there is no more player in the game to stand before you.

 ##Controls

-Before getting to the  front, here is some useful information to control your fleets.
+Before getting to the  front, here is some useful informations to control your fleets.

 ###Troop movement